Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 Welcome to the new release of the Rainbow SDK for Node.JS.
 There are a number of significant updates in this version that we hope you will like, some of the key highlights include:

+### SDK for Node.JS 1.38 - March 2018
+---

+**3-Release SDK Breaking Changes**

+- None.

+**API Breaking Changes**

+- None.

+**API Changes**

+- Node.

+**Others Changes**

+- Fix issue with token survey that blocks the process in CLI mode.

+- Fix issue with text messages that were not sent in UTF-8.
+This allows now to send Emoji to users.

 ### SDK for Node.JS 1.37 - March 2018
 ---